3 common types of creative constraint

 It gives too much scope for idea generation.

-Working with a defined budget enables you to set aside unrealistic options and focus on the most promising ones.
+Working with a defined budget forces you to discard unrealistic options immediately and focus only on the most promising ones.

 One last constraint to bear in mind is that of form.